TheArturthur/CoppermindScraper/Cosmere/Spren.md

 >“* A few anxietyspren, like twisting black cross shapes, appeared around Rysn.*”
-\-Dawnshard: Chapter One[103]
+\-Dawnshard: Chapter One[113]

 A type of spren attracted to feelings of anxiety or worry.
 They look like twisting black crosses.

 >“*A single awespren, like a ring of blue smoke, burst out above him, spreading like the ripple from a stone dropped in a pond.
 Shallan had seen such a spren only a handful of times in her life.*”
-\-Words of Radiance: Chapter 78[106]
+\-Shallan Davar[116]

 A very rare type of spren that appear around people who are very awestruck.
 They take the form of a ripple of blue smoke spreading slowly outwards.
 They usually appear above and around the awed person's head, like a halo.
 Most of the time, only a single one can be seen at once, though a whole group of people can attract several.
+Singers see awespren as floating blue balls that approach the awestruck individual from afar and then expand with great enthusiasm.

 >“*He thought he could faintly make out tiny spren, dark blue and shaped like little splashes of ink, clustering around the place where the rock met the wall.*”
-\-The Way of Kings: Chapter Fifty-Seven[4]
+\-Kaladin[4]

 Spren that appear around objects bound with a [[Full Lashing\|Full Lashing]].
 They appear as small splashes of dark blue ink.
 Their relationship to the Lashings is not fully understood -- [[Kaladin\|Kaladin]] believes they are what hold the objects together, while [[Sylphrena\|Sylphrena]] disagrees, saying they could be attracted to the Full Lashing Kaladin had created.